nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

             Itinerary(true, false, false)]
 # creates three buses.
 ## The first bus will stop at the first and the third stations
-## The second bus will stop on all three stations
+## The second bus will stop at all three stations
 ## The third bus will only stop at the first station
 ```
 > Note: The order of the array is the same order the buses are going to leave the first station